 Prior to joining the Cancer Center of South Florida, Dr. Shah was an Assistant Professor of Medicine at the University of Texas in Austin and an Associate Instructor of Clinical Medicine at the Geisel School of Medicine at Dartmouth-Hitchcock.

 Dr. Shah is currently seeing all types of cancers, with a focus on Lung and Head/Neck cancers.

-He and his wife are expecting their first child.
+He and his wife have one son.
 In his free time, he enjoys running, snowboarding, traveling with his wife, and looking forward to playing Dad.

 With more than 20 years of Oncology Experience, Ms. Casella-Rymer is a board certified nurse practitioner that is currently involved in the evaluation, management and treatment of patients with both hematologic and solid tumor malignancies at the Cancer Center of South Florida.
 She obtained her MSN from Florida Atlantic University in Boca Raton, FL.

 In 2011 Ms. Casella- Rymer graduated from the City of Hope Cancer Genetics Intensivist Program City of Hope, California.
 She currently sees patient regarding the screening and testing of Hereditary Cancers Syndromes.
 Ms. Casella-Rymer has lectured on all aspects of identification, management and treatment of hematologic and solid tumor malignancies to patient and professional audiences.

 She has served on the Board of Directors for the National Ovarian Cancer Coalition, is a member of the Oncology Nursing Society, and is a past president of both the Broward Oncology Nursing Society and Palm Beach Area Oncology Nursing Society.